 Dynamic: Next comes the Dynamic version, which costs a little more than the Active and so, offers a little more than the Active.
 Except for the tachometer, Dynamic carries forward every other trait from its lower end variant and adds some more to the pack like rear power windows, height adjustable front seat belts, rear AC vents, outside temperature display, front fog lights and wiper-washer-defogger combo for rear window.
 Even safety gets enhanced in this model owing to the arrival of ABS, power door locks, child safety locks, door ajar warning and key-less entry.

-Emotion: One notch higher than the Dynamic stands the Emotion variant of Grande Punto.
-Additionals, besides those that adorned Dynamic, that make their way into Emotion include automatic climate control, air quality control, multi-function steering wheel coated in leather, alloy wheels, driver and passenger airbags and crash sensor.
+Emotion: One notch higher than the Dynamic stands the Emotion variant of Punto Evo.
+Additionals besides those that adorned Dynamic, that make their way into Emotion include automatic climate control, air quality control, multi-function steering wheel coated in leather, alloy wheels, driver and passenger airbags and crash sensor.

-Sport 90BHP: Although priced higher than Fiat Grande Punto Emotion, the Sport 90BHP model of the Fiat hatch is identical to its lower end sibling when it comes to the bells and whistles.
+Sport 90BHP: Although priced higher than Fiat Punto Evo Emotion, the Sport 90BHP model of the Fiat hatch is identical to its lower end sibling when it comes to the bells and whistles.

-Employed to propel the 1.3 Emotion Pack 90HP and Sport 90BHP variants of Grande Punto, this 1248cc turbo-charged diesel mill is capable of spinning a peak 91bhp at 4000rpm for a maximum of 209Nm of torque produced at 2000rpm.
+1.3-litre 90bhp multijet engine: Employed to propel the 1.3 Emotion Pack 90HP and Sport 90BHP variants of Punto Evo, this 1248cc turbo-charged diesel mill is capable of spinning a peak 91bhp at 4000rpm for a maximum of 209Nm of torque produced at 2000rpm.
 Identical in specifications to the 75bhp unit, the only feature that makes this particular variant stand apart is the variable geometry turbo, which when incorporated in this engine, raises the power levels straight away by 16bhp.
 Besides, when this low rpm turbo boost synchronizes with the reduced turbo-lag of this model, an immense thrust results, which makes highway driving a true pleasure.
 As for the city manoeuvring, the low-range kick and quick throttle response take care of that, making it easier to move through the busy traffic.

 Other than power, the engine also scores high when it comes to the NVH levels.
 Thanks to the well-refined character that has been imparted to it, this mill keeps NVH levels below tolerable limits.
 Mated to this power-packed and efficient engine, is a 5-speed manual transmission gearbox, which does not feel very slick and is a bit on the notchy side, but the gear-knob is quite easy to hold and facilitates positive shifts contributing effectively to a better drivability.
 As far as mileage is concerned, this 90bhp model is again exactly same as its 75bhp sibling, returning 17.1kmpl for city roads and 20.3kmpl for highways.

-Ride and handling have always been the forte of the rides coming from the Fiat clan and Fiat Grande Punto is no different.
-Sharing its platform with elder brother Linea, Grande Punto masters the same brilliantly-engineered underpinnings with the same suspension system as well.
-Employing an Independent Wheels suspension with McPherson struts for the front end and Torsion Beam mechanism for the rear end, both of which come coupled with Double Acting Telescopic Dampers, this suspension system is the very key to the smooth, supple and composed ride that Grande Punto so proudly boasts of.
+Ride and handling have always been the forte of the rides coming from the Fiat clan and Fiat Punto Evo is no different.
+Sharing its platform with elder brother Linea, Punto Evo masters the same brilliantly-engineered underpinnings with the same suspension system as well.
+Employing an independent wheels suspension with McPherson struts for the front end and Torsion Beam mechanism for the rear end, both of which come coupled with double acting telescopic dampers, this suspension system is the very key to the smooth, supple and composed ride that Punto Evo so proudly boasts of.
 But although this suspension system is very efficient at absorbing jolts and jerks, it won't stop an exceptionally bumpy road from making its presence felt inside the cabin.

-Where handling is concerned, there is no beating the Grande Punto.
+Where handling is concerned, there is no beating the Punto Evo.
 Whether it is a simple straight path or a sharp hairpin bend, this hatchback won't let the driver lose control in any situation.
 The steering wheel too has been weighted properly to instigate complete confidence in the driver.
+The raised ground clearance also makes it easier to drive on bad roads.

 The interiors of the Brio are well designed, although the fit and finish could have been better.
 The space is sufficient, despite the compact exterior dimensions.
 The boot is also sufficient considering its size.